- Download our Moving to the UK Guide (PDF)

-There are a whole range of international schools in the UK following the American, French, Japanese, Canadian and Australian national curricula.
+There is a range of international schools in the UK following the American, French and Japanese national curricula.
 London has the largest variety of international schools, as this is the city with the biggest expat population.

-Fees charged at international schools in the United Kingdom are hefty and can reach up to GBP 10,000 per term.
+Fees charged at international schools in the United Kingdom are hefty.
 Expats considering this option should try to negotiate an allowance into their employment contracts to cover the cost of school fees.

 In the UK, the management of special needs is approached with the goal of integration.
 To that end, children with special needs are kept in a mainstream schooling setting as much as possible.